CCLC Board

 Members at large:

 Leah Kokinakis Childress: Leah has been working as an evaluator and applied researcher in education, public health, and early childhood development since completing her Ph.D. at the University of Michigan in 2011.
-After living in many different parts of the country, Leah feels incredibly lucky that her husband’s work brought them to Rappahannock county and that they are finally in their “forever place.”
+After living in many different parts of the country, Leah feels incredibly lucky that her husband’s work brought them to Rappahannock County and that they are finally in their “forever place.”
 Evan and Leah’s son, Ellis, has been attending the CCLC since they arrived in the county in 2019 and, in a community full of inspiring, dedicated, and kind-hearted people, the exceptional teachers, and staff at the CCLC have been one of the biggest gifts.

 Erika Gonzalez-Akre: Erika was born and raised in Venezuela where she earned a B.S. in Earth Sciences (Institute Pedagogico de Caracas), an M.S. in Geology (Universidad Central de Venezuela), and an M.S. in Tropical Botany (Universidad de Los Andes).
 She worked as a geography high school teacher for a year and soon after dedicated her career to research in paleontology, botany, and conservation in Venezuela, Mexico, and the US.
 Erika and her husband moved to Rappahannock County in 2012 thanks to their work at the Smithsonian Conservation Biology Institute in Front Royal, Va.
 She also serves on the board of the EARTH University Foundation and the Virginia Native Plant Society.
 After having a child, her scientific curiosity has broadened to include the self-study of early childhood development and its importance as a foundation for prosperous societies.
 She is honored to serve on the CCLC board and admires the teachers, leadership, and community within.
 Her daughter attends CCLC.